ivf-infertility.com home

 Live birth rates for egg donation is higher than that of IVF alone.

+There has been a worldwide steady improvement in success rates achieved after egg donation.
+However, recent data from ESHRE 2011 of the European IVF Monitoring for 2008 appears to have reached a plateau.
 Pregnancy and live birth rates following egg donation are significantly higher compared to that achieved after IVF using the woman' own eggs.
-Live birth rate in the region of 25-40% per treatment cycle should be expected.
+Live birth rate in the region of 25-50% per treatment cycle should be expected.
 There are many factors that affect success rates.

 It is important to note that even if a pregnancy does occur, problems can arise such as ectopic pregnancy and miscarriage.
 The likelihood of multiple pregnancy is about 25-30% (usually twins).